eeyang92/sequelize-this/README.md

     export default classToSequelizeSchema(User)
     ```
+- Note: User will have the property `id` via inheritance
+    - All relationships and properties are inherited
+    - (WIP) Custom logic to find subclasses if performing a `find()` or `findAll()` on a superclass
 - Note: Support for usage without decorators is no longer provided
-- Note: Instead of a method called `associate`, you can define a static method called `modifySchema`, since you can do anything to the schema object in this method.
+- Instead of a method called `associate`, you can define a static method called `modifySchema`, since you can do anything to the schema object in this method.
 This is relevant if you wish to initialize Sequelize yourself, instead of using the provided `initializeSequelize` function
     - Format of `modifySchema` method:
-        - ```javascript
+        ```javascript
             static modifySchema(schema) {
                 return (sequelize) => {
                     schema.hasMany(sequelize.models.Comment)